MalevichAI/malevich/README.md

 ## Connect Apps

 The real magic happens when apps are interconnected into a complex and useful pipeline.
-Let's do it by writing a tiny amount of code:
+Let's do it by writing a few lines of code:

 ```python
 # flow.py